MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 However by using the SharePoint Online Management Shell and CSV files, this is fast and easy.
 In this task, you'll use Windows PowerShell to remove a user from a site collection security group.
 Then you'll use a CSV file and remove lots of users from different sites.

-We'll be using the 'Remove-SPOUser' cmdlet to remove a single Office 365 user from a site collection group just so we can see the command syntax.
+We'll be using the 'Remove-SPOUser' cmdlet to remove a single Microsoft 365 user from a site collection group just so we can see the command syntax.
 Here is how the syntax looks:

 ```powershell
 $tenant = "<tenant name, such as litwareinc for litwareinc.com>"